 Read the Reviews: Most seed company websites allow customers to leave reviews , which can be very helpful when you’re trying to find out more about a particular variety or compare varieties.
 Of course, you have to take customer reviews for what they are.
 Some will leave you no clue as to where they had their success or failure (California?
 Canada?
 It matters!) or other important details, but more often than not, gardeners who take the time to write reviews can provide a lot of helpful information.

 Take Your Time: Unless you are just stumbling upon this post a week before you plan to put your garden in, you have plenty of time to plan your 2014 garden and order seeds.
 Let me repeat that: you have plenty of time!
-I know everyone and their brother is a seed-crazy, garden planning fool this time of year, but that doesn’t mean it’s a race to see who can get there first.
+I know everyone and their brother is a seed-crazy, garden planning fool this time of year (and I mean that in the best sense, of course!), but that doesn’t mean it’s a race to see who can get there first.
 You should take your time and enjoy the process.

 Know When to Reign it in: Ultimately, what ever seed you order must have a place to grow, so know when it’s time to start fine tuning your list into a realistic garden plan.
 Stick to your budget and the boundaries of your growing space.
-Create a “next year” list for the thing that don’t make this year’s list.
+Create a “next year” list for the thing that don’t make the cut.

 Compare Prices and Consolidate Orders: Stretch your seed budget by shopping around for the best price and selection, and then try to purchase everything from just one or two companies to save on shipping.
 Sign up for emails from your favorite companies so you know when they are offering discounts and free shipping.